 - Turn out onto a board, and knead for 2-3 minutes, until you have a large, smooth ball.
 Set aside.

-- Make a Mozartkugel!
-Pinch off a little piece of the pistachio marzipan, and roll into a ball.
+- Pinch off a little piece of the pistachio marzipan, and roll into a ball.
 Take a slightly larger piece of the chocolate nougat, roll into a ball, and flatten.
 Wrap this around the pistachio ball.
 Make a ball from an even larger piece of plain marzipan, flatten, and wrap this around the pistachio-nougat ball.
 Roll the whole thing around in your palms to ensure there are no seams, and the ball is smooth.
-(See the images in the post.)
+(See the images within the post.)

 - Repeat until you've used up all the marzipan and nougat.